rust-lang/book/nostarch/chapter16.md

 Listing 16-8: Receiving the value “hi” in the main thread and printing it

-The receiving end of a channel has two useful methods: `recv` and `try_recv`.
+The receiver has two useful methods: `recv` and `try_recv`.
 We’re using `recv`, short for *receive*, which will block the main thread’s execution and wait until a value is sent down the channel.
 Once a value is sent, `recv` will return it in a `Result<T, E>`.
-When the sending end of the channel closes, `recv` will return an error to signal that no more values will be coming.
+When the transmitter closes, `recv` will return an error to signal that no more values will be coming.

 The `try_recv` method doesn’t block, but will instead return a `Result<T, E>`
 immediately: an `Ok` value holding a message if one is available and an `Err`